OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-06.md

 ## Genesis 6:5

-The Lord saw that the wickedness of humankind was great on the earth, and that every inclination of the thoughts of their hearts was only evil continually.
+The Lord saw that the wickedness of mankind was great on the earth, and that every inclination of the thoughts of their hearts was only evil continually.

 ## Genesis 6:6

-The Lord regretted that He had made humankind on the earth, and He was grieved in His heart.
+The Lord regretted that He had made mankind on the earth, and He was grieved in His heart.

 ## Genesis 6:7

-So the Lord said, “I will wipe out humankind whom I have created from the face of the earth, along with the animals, the birds, and the creatures that move on the ground, for I regret that I have made them.”
+So the Lord said, “I will wipe out mankind whom I have created from the face of the earth, along with the animals, the birds, and the creatures that move on the ground, for I regret that I have made them.”

 ## Genesis 6:8